-Current liabilities for the project are limited to the re-vegetation of drill platforms that are currently in use and closure of artisanal mine workings shown in Figure 17 and the reclamation of the exploration tunnel completed in 2013.
+Current liabilities for the project are limited to the re-vegetation of drill platforms that are currently in use and closure of artisanal mine workings and the reclamation of the exploration tunnel completed in 2013.
 Previously used drill platforms have been formally closed and reclaimed.